Bored to stay an entire day to the beach?

 Dover is the capital of Delaware and worth a stop on any road trip through the state.
 This city is known for NASCAR culture, casinos, and even the Amish community nearby.

 A new high quality walking and cycling path in Dover has entirely transformed everyday journeys.
 The route along the River Dour connects outlying parts of Dover to the centre and seafront.
 This is a link with the town’s historic past and opens up many areas which until now have been largely unseen.

 The route following the old River Dour Trail just waits for you to take a ride!

 The town of Milton has many places that are listed on the National Historic Register, and it also has some excellent examples of Victorian architecture.

 Every trip to Milton needs to include a visit to Dogfish Head Brewery, where tours and tasting of this nationally loved Delaware craft beer are always among the top of visitors preferences.
 But the fun goes on with outdoor adventures at the Edward H. McCabe Preserve or the fascinating historic tours.
-If you are a beach lover, grab your bike and ride to the beach on your cozy cruiser.
+If you are a beach lover, grab your bike with a cozy cruiser seat and head for the horizon.
 Only minutes from Milton.

 See you next time, guys!
 Where do you want to travel next?
 We can’t wait to hear it!